 · Making use of the band-aids for the toes

 The primary reason for discomfort while wearing steel toe boots is the friction between your toes and the steel cap.
-However, some parts of our feet have more contact than some others.
+However, some parts of our feet have more contact than others.
 Unless you know which parts are the most prone to friction, you’ll not figure out how to stop steel toe boots from hurting.
 The big toe and the small toe reside on two sides.
 Hence, they come closest to the steel cap and the inside.
 This is why they take the most damage, and you feel pain in those areas.
 However, using band-aids for the two toes can save you from the pain.
 The band-aid works as a safety layer that protects toes from scratches, bruises, and calluses.
 They can also protect existing toe wounds and let you comfortably wear your steel toe boots.

 · Choosing laced steel toe boots

-When you’re choosing a pair of steel toe boots, make sure that it has laces in it.
+When you’re choosing a pair of steel-toe boots, make sure that it has laces in it.
 The boots which don’t have laces on them, will not give you comfort in the proper way.
 As a result, your boot sways, and your toes continue to move in the toe cap, rubbing alongside the steel cap.
 That causes pain and bruises.
 On the other hand, the boots with laces allow you to tighten the boot according to your comfort and stop your toes from moving and hurting against the steel cap.
 You can also customize your own steel toe boots.
 For that, you have to cut a rectangular portion from the front of the shoe, where the other shoes have laces.
 After that, punch holes in them, put on lace, and tie them.
 That will give you a better fit and lessen your pain experience.

 · Arch support

 One great thing that ensures comfort is the arch support of steel toe boots.
 Many pairs of boots don’t have good arch support; hence, they hurt your feet and eventually cause other spinal and back issues.
 Make sure that the steel toe boot’s ball is positioned at the most expansive area of it.
 Only that way the curvature of your feet will correctly match and fit the boots’ arch.
 You will get the best support only from those boots.
-Moreover, it will also help with your spinal, back, and feet problems.
+Moreover, it will also help with your spinal, back, and foot problems.

 · Applying lubricant

 Wearing steel toe boots is necessary for the safety of your feet.
-Hence, you need to make them comfortable as much as you can to ensure safety for longer periods.
+Hence, you need to make them comfortable as you can to ensure safety for longer periods.
 You can also use metatarsal boots instead.
 Though there are few differences between metatarsal boots and steel toe boots.
 To know them please read here.
-If you don’t know what is a metatarsal guard read here.
+If you don’t know what a metatarsal guard read here.